federicoVisi/GIMLeT/README.md

 # GIMLeT – Gestural Interaction Machine Learning Toolkit

 A set of Max patches for gesture analysis, interactive machine learning, and gesture-sound interaction design.

+## Installation
+Download the .zip file, open it, copy the GIMLeT folder in your Max "Packages" folder.
+### Examples
+Launch Max, click on Extras->"GIMLeT examples" on the menu bar, choose an example.

 ## Dependencies